ryota-sugimoto/virome_scripts/utils/README.md

 # Utility scripts

-This directory contains utility scripts for various purposes.
+This directory contains utility scripts for the various purposes.

 ## circular_contigs.py